rodrigov1/rodrigov1/README.md

 ## About me

-Hi there, I'm Rodrigo!
+Hi there, I'm Rodrigo, I'm 24 years old.
+I was born and raised in La Pampa, Argentina

-Throughout my career, I've worked in low-level software development with C and Assembler and embedded systems with LPC1769 and PIC16F887.
-However, I've also worked with high-level software development using Java and C++, at the same time I've looked deeper into the nuances of software production such as software engineering, design and architecture patterns, software testing and requirements engineering.
+Throughout my career, I've worked in low-level software development with C, VHDL, Assembly, and embedded systems with LPC1769 and PIC16F887.
+However, I've also worked with high-level software development using Java and C++, at the same time I've looking deeper into the nuances of software production such as software engineering, design and architecture patterns, software testing and requirements engineering.

 - 🎓 Senior computer engineering student @ FCEFyN, UNC
 - 🏠 Córdoba capital @ Argentina